Acne is a common skin disorder which usually starts around puberty, presenting as blackheads, nodules and pus-filled spots.

 What are the treatments for active acne?

 Many patients are unsure of when to seek medical treatment for their acne.
-If you have been treating your acne with over-the-counter treatments, medicated soaps or even antibiotics and have not seen an improvement, it might be the right time to speak to one of our Dermatologists at Kinvara Private Hospital.
+If you have been treating your acne with over-the-counter treatments, medicated soaps or even antibiotics and have not seen an improvement, it might be the right time to speak to a dermatologist at Kinvara Private Hospital.

 Every acne sufferer is unique and it is important to match the patient with a treatment that is effective for them.
 A particular treatment may work for one patient but have little effect on another.
 This is why it is important to try different treatments until you find a treatment that works for you.